geethika18/kaizala-docs/Articles/Actions/KASClient/generated/enums/kasclient.notificationpriority.md

 **High**:  = 0

-*Defined in model/NotificationPriority.ts:3*

 ___

 <a id="low"></a>

 ###  Low

 **Low**:  = 2

-*Defined in model/NotificationPriority.ts:5*

 ___

 <a id="medium"></a>

 ###  Medium

 **Medium**:  = 1

-*Defined in model/NotificationPriority.ts:4*

 ___